emberjs/rfcs/text/0976-glint-as-default.md

 **Initial Announcement:** Make an official announcement on the Ember.js blog and mailing list to inform the community about the plan to adopt Glint as a default/recommended tool.

-**Documentation Updates:** Update the Ember.js Gudies to include information about Glint, its benefits, and how to use it effectively.
+**Documentation Updates:** Update the Ember.js Guides to include information about Glint, its benefits, and how to use it effectively.

 Provide examples and best practices for leveraging Glint effectively.
 The current [TypeScript Guides](https://github.com/ember-learn/guides-source/pull/1960) have many places where we can reference Glint (e.g. in areas where we currently say that templates are *not* type-checked).
-We can also reference the [existing Glint documentation](https://typed-ember.gitbook.io/glint/) and merge its relevant content with the TypeScript guides.
+We can also reference the [existing Glint documentation](https://typed-ember.gitbook.io/glint/) and merge its relevant content with the TypeScript Guides.
 Additionally we should document the existence of any plugins/extensions as mentioned above in “Plugin Ecosystem.”

 **Integration Work:** Collaborate with the Glint project (which is maintained by Ember’s TypeScript and Tooling Core Teams) to ensure smooth integration into Ember.js, addressing any compatibility issues that may arise.